 The Raiders pride themselves on being a developmental club.
 This does NOT mean that we don’t want to win.
 It means that we will NOT put winning ahead of providing instruction, opportunity and experience to our players.
 It is expected that ALL players will receive the opportunity to learn through practice.
 During pre-season and regular season play, players that have demonstrated good attendance, a positive attitude and a strong work ethic will receive preferential playing time.
 It does NOT mean that we make promises of the amount of field time that players will receive.
 Coaches must balance player safety, experience, physicality, knowledge, confidence and the strength of the competition when determining their lines.
 Although we recognize that it is extremely difficult for Coaches to potentially concede a win so that ALL players receive game time, it is mandated during the pre-season and regular season, that Coaches will reward attendance, attitude and work ethic with game time.

-* See Playtime Supplemental Guide for more details *

 PLAYOFFS:

 While we are a developmental club during the pre-season and the regular season, you, as a Raiders Coach, are invited to reward improvement, skill, dedication and talent with game time during the play off season.
 The goal of our regular season is to provide depth to our play off season, however, coaches are allowed the opportunity to take the win during playoffs.
 This means that ALL players will have the chance to work hard, improve and develop through our season, and at practice, but they are not promised any field time during the playoff season.
+It is expected that our Coaches will be able to use their discretion to give opportunities to developmental players in a Playoff game, when a significant lead has been achieved.

 PARENTAL CONDUCT: